You have 0 product(s) in your cart.

-So, why become a Technical Diver and how will this benefit me as a Divemaster??
+So, why become a Technical Diver, and how will this benefit me as a Divemaster??

-Before we can answer this question, we need first understand what it means to be a Technical Diver…
+Before we can answer this question, we need first to understand what it means to be a Technical Diver…

 Technical Diving is scuba diving’s “extreme” sport, taking experienced and qualified divers far deeper than in mainstream recreational diving.
-Technical diving is marked by significantly more equipment and training requirements, to manage the additional hazard this type of diving entails.
+Technical diving is marked by significantly more equipment and training requirements to manage the additional hazard this type of diving entails.
 Tec diving isn’t for everyone, but for those who hear its’ challenge call, the PADI TecRec courses are the answer.